Ayms/bitcoin-transactions/README.md

 and addr can be a bitcoin address too that will be converted into a bitcoin gold address as you will see in the output of the command

 You can convert before if you like the prevaddr and addr from a bitcoin core one to a bitcoin gold one but this is of no use, the create command will work with the original bitcoin addresses

+<b>Again, if you do this, never use P2SH or Segwit/BIP141 addresses for the destination and the origin</b>

 ## Double check again